stylewarning/deprecated-coalton-prototype/README.md

 # Coalton

+_Check out the [**library**](src/library.lisp) to see the latest that Coalton can express!_

 Coalton is a dialect of ML embedded in Common Lisp.
 It emphasizes practicality and interoperability with Lisp, and is intended to be a DSL that allows one to gradually make their programs safer.

 Coalton currently allows one to do the following in Common Lisp:

-* Express statically typed programs similar in spirit to Standard ML, OCaml, and Haskell.
+* Express **statically typed programs** similar in spirit to Standard ML, OCaml, and Haskell.
-* Perform compile-time type inference and type checking à la Hindley-Milner type inference.
+* Perform **compile-time type inference and type checking** à la Hindley-Milner type inference.
-  * Global values are inferred by default, but can be manually declared if desired.
+  * Optionally, global values can be manually declared if desired.
-* Interoperate an ML-like with Common Lisp, in both directions.
+* **Interoperate** an ML-like with Common Lisp, in both directions.
 All data values are native and easy data structures.
-* Define parameterized algebraic data types, including mutually recursive types.
+* Define **parameterized algebraic data types**, including mutually recursive types.
+* Define **macros** using the standard `defmacro` facility that is understood by Coalton.
+(In Coalton, `if` is a macro that expands into a `match` on the `Boolean` type!)

+Coalton does not intend to re-define how Lisp is written entirely, but rather it serves to augment Lisp with an additional, available programming dialect.

-Coalton has some limitations:
+Coalton is a work-in-progress and has some limitations:

 * [bug] Unit tests aren't at all written.
 USE AT YOUR OWN RISK!
 * [bug] Redefinitions don't play well in a lot of ways: